The gate was supposed to be routine.

 "Not once it mattered."

-Stretchers moved under the floodlights.
-Guild scouts stood at the fence line, all pretending they had not noticed the same thing.
+Stretchers moved under floodlights.
+Guild scouts stood at the fence line, pretending they had not noticed the same thing everyone else had.
 Association officers were already arguing about who had lost control first.
-The gate remained active, while the senior hunters stayed inside.

-The breach had been too significant for rookies.
-It was too chaotic for clean command and too unstable for anything but improvisation and refusal.
+The breach had been too large for rookies, too chaotic for command, too unstable for anything clean.

 And yet, they had held.